 Prerequisite: Successful completion of Eng 14A with reading test scores below the required level for Eng 13A (grade 6).
 Course designed to develop reading efficiency of bilingual students.
 Phonics comprehension, word analysis, vocabulary building will be included, as well as those study skills directly related to reading.
-Students are required to enroll in 1/2 unit reading lab: Eng 65B.
 (Nondegree Applicable)